22.2 F

 Nashville

-How to Install the Apache Web Server on CentOS 9
+How to Install the Apache Web Server on CentOS Stream 9

 Apache is available within CentOS's default software repositories, which means you can install it with yum.